kamilfb/mqtt-spy/mqtt-spy/README.md

 The following documents the origin of all graphics (images/icons) used in mqtt-spy.
 All can be found in src/main/resources/images.

-Oxygen Icons (GNU Lesser General Public License):
+Oxygen Icons (version 4.3.1, CC-BY-SA 3.0; from the Open Icon Library):

     * button-add.png
     * button-apply.png